mthielvoldt/mthielvoldt.github.io/services/how-i-work.md

 ### End to End
 End-to-End tests support product use-cases, including engineering and manufacture use cases.
 My favorite solution is to deliver the GUI mentioned above **as a web page**, and write tests in [Playwright][1].
 Testing this way covers the UI, so we can release a full solution with confidence.

-### Integration tests
+### Integration Tests
 I recommend forgoing this level of testing until after the architecture is relatively settled.
 It's difficult to get good return-on-investment from integration tests before that.
 One exception is: if simulation is planned for the project, some simulation platforms can support integration tests.
 Such a setup could partially validate changes to feedback control code without risking hardware.

-### Unit tests
+### Unit Tests
 Unit tests are great for proving a code unit does the right things.
 I think there's a little too much emphasis on these in some circles, but they certainly give a great ROI for corner cases.
 I like [Unity][2] for embedded projects.

-## Hardware-friendly approach
+## Hardware-Friendly Approach
 Simulation can be a powerful accelerant for progress, but ideas actually get proven and come to life on hardware.
-I've also experienced how precious working units of hardware can be.
-I have come to understand this duality as meaning: go, but go carefully.
-Power systems (motor controllers, inverters, etc.) are the easiest to accidentally damage in my experience.
-When I'm testing hardware of that kind, I challenged myself not to damage it for the same reason twice.
+I've also experienced how precious working prototype hardware can be.
+I have come to understand this duality as meaning: test, but test carefully.
+Power systems (motor controllers, inverters, etc.) are the easiest to damage, and often in shortest supply.
+When hardware is scarce, I challenge myself not to damage hardware more than once for the same reason.

-To succeed in this, I prioritize creating and validating hardware protection code before starting other testing.
-Of course, sometimes a failure gets past my safeguards, so in tandem with writing protections, I also consider a data-capture strategy so if or when a new failure mode crops up, I learn enough about it the first time to improve protections and catch that failure the next time.
+To succeed in this, I prioritize creating and validating hardware protection code and operating procedures before starting other testing.
+Sometimes a failure gets past my safeguards, so in tandem with writing protections, I also consider a data-capture strategy so if or when a new failure mode crops up, I learn enough about it to improve protections and prevent damage the next time.

-## Phases of a typical project
+## Phases of a Typical Project
 1. Clarify requirements, intended uses, and pseudo-code end-to-end tests.
 1. Identify technical risk areas, and strategize de-risking each.
 1. Set up for development (accounts, toolchain, CI)